HugoDaniel/hugodaniel.com/content/projects/shader-canvas.md

   * Graphics APIs are typically inclined towards Command-like and Factory-like usage patterns. <br>
     `<shader-canvas>` makes these stand-out even more.
-- Frame drawing is tuned to what is being declared.
+- Frame drawing is tuned to what is declared.
-  * A specialized drawing function is created at initialization by reading the low level declaration in the DOM.
+  * A specialized drawing function is created at initialization by reading the low-level declaration in the DOM.

 ### Disadvantages